Pope Leo X

 Pope Leo X (Leone X; born Giovanni di Lorenzo de' Medici, 11 December 1475 – 1 December 1521) was head of the Catholic Church and ruler of the Papal States from 9 March 1513 to his death in December 1521.

 Born into the prominent political and banking Medici family of Florence, Giovanni was the second son of Lorenzo de' Medici, ruler of the Florentine Republic, and was elevated to the cardinalate in 1489.
-Following the death of Pope Julius II, Giovanni was elected pope after securing the backing of the younger members of the Sacred College.
+Following the death of Pope Julius II, Giovanni was elected pope after securing the backing of the younger members of the College of Cardinals.
 Early on in his rule he oversaw the closing sessions of the Fifth Council of the Lateran, but struggled to implement the reforms agreed.
 In 1517 he led a costly war that succeeded in securing his nephew Lorenzo di Piero de' Medici as Duke of Urbino, but reduced papal finances.

 In Protestant circles, Leo is associated with granting indulgences for those who donated to reconstruct St. Peter's Basilica, a practice that was soon challenged by Martin Luther's 95 Theses.
 Leo rejected the Protestant Reformation, and his Papal bull of 1520, Exsurge Domine, condemned Luther's condemnatory stance, rendering ongoing communication difficult.

 He borrowed and spent money without circumspection and was a significant patron of the arts.
-Under his reign, progress was made on the rebuilding of St. Peter's Basilica and artists such as Raphael decorated the Vatican rooms.
-Leo also reorganised the Roman University, and promoted the study of literature, poetry and antiquities.
+Under his reign, Marco Girolamo Vida began composing at the Pope's request a Virgilian Latin epic poem about the life of Jesus called the Christiad, progress was made on the rebuilding of St. Peter's Basilica, and artists such as Raphael decorated the Vatican rooms.
+Leo also reorganised the Roman University, and promoted Renaissance humanist study of literature, poetry, and Classics.
 He died in 1521 and is buried in Santa Maria sopra Minerva, Rome.
 He was the last pope not to have been in priestly orders at the time of his election to the papacy.

 Early life

-Giovanni di Lorenzo de' Medici was born on 11 December 1475 in the Republic of Florence, the second son of Lorenzo the Magnificent, head of the Florentine Republic, and Clarice Orsini.
+Giovanni di Lorenzo de' Medici was born on 11 December 1475 in Florence, the second son of Lorenzo the Magnificent, head of the Florentine Republic, and Clarice Orsini.
 From an early age Giovanni was destined for an ecclesiastical career.
 He received the tonsure at the age of seven and was soon granted rich benefices and preferments.

-His father, Lorenzo de' Medici, was worried about his character early on and wrote a letter to Giovanni to warn him to avoid vice and luxury upon the beginning of his ecclesiastical career.
+His father, Lorenzo de' Medici, was worried about his character early on and wrote a letter to Giovanni to warn him to avoid vice and luxury at the beginning of his ecclesiastical career.
 Here is a notable excerpt: "There is one rule which I would recommend to your attention in preference to all others.
 Rise early in the morning.
 This will not only contribute to your health, but will enable you to arrange and expedite the business of the day; and as there are various duties incident to".